The 5th International Conference on Chinese Immersion Programs

 - Development and maintenance of dual language or immersion programs (e.g., strategies for starting and sustaining programs, current situations, future trends, recruitment of teachers, parental involvement, etc.)

-- Use of technologies to implement distant Chinese language teaching (e.g., affordances and/or challenges, trends, tips, etc.)
+- Use of technologies to implement distant Chinese language teaching (e.g., affordances and/or challenges, trend, tips, etc.)

 We invite submissions for 20-minute individual presentations for the conference topics (15-minute presentation and 5-minute Q&A).